Activity 05

 Other clustering techniques

-Of course, kernel density is not the only way to represent clusters.
+Kernel density is not the only way to represent clusters.

 Turn on your sites_projected layer, and while the layer is selected in the Contents pane, click the “Feature Layer” tab at the top of the screen.
 You should see a button for “Aggregation.”
 Click it, and click “Clustering.”